Back to Journal

 Nomie vs Calm: Beyond Meditation for Nervous System Regulation

-By Nomie Editorial TeamReviewed by Nomie Wellness Board
+By Ellie (CEO, Nomie)Reviewed by Nomie Wellness Board

 "Calm is a meditation and sleep app built around guided audio content.
 Nomie is a somatic AI companion built around nervous system regulation through haptics, fidgets, and micro-interventions."

-This comparison is for anyone who's tried Calm (or Headspace, or meditation in general) and felt like it wasn't quite right.
+This comparison is for anyone who's tried meditation apps and felt like they weren't quite right — here's why that happens and which approach fits your situation.

 Why Nomie and Calm Are Different